-The reporting of errors, omissions, and recommendations for improving this publication by the individual user is encouraged.
-Reports should be submitted on DA Form 2028 (Recommended Changes to Publications) and forwarded direct to Commanding General, U.S. Army Mobility Equipment Command, ATTN: AMSME-MPP, 4300 Goodfellow Blvd.
-St. Louis, MO.
+Form 2028 (Recommended Changes to Publications) or by a letter, and mail direct to Commanding General, US Army Mobility Equipment Command, ATTN: AMSME-MPP, 4300 Goodfellow Boulevard, St. Louis, MO.
 63120.
+A reply will be furnished direct to you.

 Page 19.
 Appendix II is superseded.